KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/README.md

 - Score area - included in one of the modals, allows the user to see his previous scores.
 - Background sound - should add the feeling of adventure and moving into a game world.
 It is possible to mute the sound if the user finds it bothersome.

 Wireframe projects were designed on the Balsamiq Wireframe Software.
-See the projects below.
 Wireframe project for the desktop:
 <p align="center">
   <img src="https://github.com/KlaudiaBC/JavaScript-Essentials-Project-SpaceJack/blob/main/assets/images/readme/SpaceJack_BW.png?raw=true" alt="wireframe project">
 </p>